aahei/texera-blog-auto-complete-copy/content/en/blog/attribute-autocomplete-enhancement/index.md

 Figure 3 shows how the attribute selection is automatically updated in the "Filter" operator when the result attribute name is changed in its preceding "Sentiment Analysis" operator.

-When the user changes the name of the output attribute of the "Sentiment Analysis" operator from `"A"` to `"B"`, the `Attribute` field whose value was `"A"` in the succeeding “Filter” operator is automatically updated to `"B"`.
+When the user changes the name of the output attribute of the "Sentiment Analysis" operator from `"X"` to `"Y"`, the `Attribute` field whose value was `"X"` in the succeeding “Filter” operator is automatically updated to `"Y"`.

 <figure align="center">
 <img src="auto-attribute-correction-process.gif" alt="Figure 3">